 Your doctor will decide if your methadone dose should be changed to control pain and avoid withdrawal symptoms.

-Methadone can also affect other drugs that you may be taking; for instance, methadone can cause desipramine and zidovudine to build up in the body and raise your risk of problem side effects.
-It can lower the levels of other drugs such as didanosine (for HIV).
+Methadone can also affect other drugs that you may be taking; for instance, methadone can cause desipramine (Norpramin, an antidepressant) and zidovudine (Retrovir or AZT, an HIV drug) to build up in the body and raise your risk of problem side effects.
+It can lower the levels of other drugs such as didanosine (Videx, an HIV drug).

 Check with your doctor, nurse, or pharmacist about whether other medicines, vitamins, herbs, and supplements can cause problems with this medicine.

 Do not start or stop any medicines while on methadone without talking with the prescribing doctor(s) about all of the medicines you take, including methadone.

 Interactions with foods

 Grapefruit or grapefruit juice may raise the level of this drug in your body.
 This can worsen any bad effects the drug may have on you.